 Amelia is officially a year old.
 And in human years that translates to seven big ones.
 She’s basically a second grader.
 I’ve learned quite a bit from raising a three-month old corgi until now…

-I’m no dog mama pro but here are a few things I’ve learned:
+I’m no dog mama pro (just a dog birthday cake pro;) but here are a few things I’ve learned:

 And it makes me feel all fuzzy inside to know that she cares.
 She’s kind of like one of my best friendz.